-DIY Anzac Day Craft Kit – This adorable DIY makes a lovely little craft activity for you and your young ones.
-Create a paper poppy to wear as a badge, to decorate your home or to create a wreath in memory of the Anzac soldiers.
-Download from Tinyme.
+DIY Anzac Day Craft Kit – This adorable DIY kit makes a lovely little craft activity for you and your young ones.
+Create a paper poppy to wear as a badge, to decorate your home with or to create a wreath in memory of the Anzac soldiers.

 Anzac Day Poppies – Anzac Day in Australia is celebrated and remembered in many different ways.
-A simply way to share and open a discussion about this day with children is to make simple red poppies.
-Tutorial available at Laughing Kids Learn.
+A simple way to share and open a discussion about this day with children is to make simple red poppies.

-Word Search – you could teach your children a little bit more about Anzac Day while they complete a fun activity like this free printable word search puzzle.
-Free Printable available from Moms and Munchkins.
+Word Search – Teach your children a little bit more about Anzac Day while they complete a fun activity like this free printable word search puzzle.

-Australia Flag – a cut and paste activity using the Australia Flag.
-Free printable via Lessons Learnt Journal.
+Australia Flag – a cut and paste puzzle activity using the Australia Flag.

 Anzac Day Colour Page #1, available here.